vivianokechukwu/InfoSec-Policies/README.md

 <h1>Development & Implementation of ISO 27001 aligned InfoSec Policies</h1>

 <h2>Overview</h2>
-As the Information Security Officer of a newly established financial institution, I led the development of a comprehensive set of ISO/IEC 27001 aligned information security policies, establishing the foundation for the organization’s security posture and regulatory compliance.
+I led the development of a comprehensive set of ISO/IEC 27001 aligned information security policies, establishing the foundation for the organization’s security posture and regulatory compliance.

 <h2>Key Actions</h2>